hyryel/com.unity.multiplayer.docs/docs/basics/networkvariable.md

     /// <summary>
     /// Owner Read & Server Write Permissions:
-    /// You might incorporate some form of reconnection logic that stores a player's state on
+    /// You might incorporate some form of reconnection logic that stores a Player's state on
-    /// the server side and can be used by the client to reconnect a player if disconnected
+    /// the server side and can be used by the client to reconnect a Player if disconnected
     /// unexpectedly.
 In order for the client to let the server know it's the "same client"
     /// you might have implemented a keyed array (that is, Hashtable, Dictionary, etc, ) to track
     /// each connected client.
 The key value for each connected client would only be written to